saurabhmathur96/VITacademics-Unlimited/API.md

 **Late Hours Permission Application Details**
 ----
-  _Responds with details and status of late hours permission requests._
+  _Responds with details and status of late hours permission requests.
+[Vellore Only]_

 * **URL**